 You may also like free crochet blankets too…

-- Easy & Free Double Crochet Blanket Pattern
+- Herringbone Half Double Crochet Fall Blanket Pattern

 PS: Looking for something a little different?
 You should try one of these seven bobble stitch patterns!
 Happy Crocheting!